Estimated reading time: 10 minutes

 Imagine you start your day and immediately know how long it will take you to get to work.
 Or you're on your way home and want to find the quickest route to avoid traffic jams.
 With Home Assistant and Waze you can achieve exactly that!
 In this blog article, I'll show you how to keep an eye on your journey time and use the best routes thanks to real-time information.

-For detailed instructions and an explanation of all configuration options, I recommend the YouTube video linked below.
-In this video, every single setting is explained in detail so that you receive comprehensive instructions for the exact setup.
-You can find any code from the video in this article so that you can use it directly without having to type it in.
+For detailed instructions and explanations of all configuration options, I recommend watching the YouTube video linked below.
+This video goes into detail about each individual setting, providing you with comprehensive instructions on how to set everything up correctly.
+Any code from the video can be found in this article, so you can use it directly without having to type it out.

 Why combine Home Assistant & Waze?